 How to qualify software tools according to ISO 26262?

 The objective of tool qualification is to provide evidence that a software tool is suitable for use in the development of safety-related software according to the ISO26262 standard.
 Clause 11 of Part-8 comprises methods and guides which facilitate the tool qualification.
-Nevertheless, at it is necessary to determine if the tool needs qualification or not.
+Nevertheless, it is necessary to determine if the tool needs qualification or not.
 The answer to that question strongly depends on the use case, project scope and context.

 Identify the tool

 The usage of software tools can simplify or automate activities and tasks essential for the development of safety-related software.
-One of the goals of the qualifying process is to demonstrate awareness and broad knowledge concern the particular tool.
+One of the goals of the qualifying process is to demonstrate awareness and broad knowledge concerning the particular tool.
 The first step on the road to achieving such a purpose is to properly identify the characteristics of the tool.
 At that stage, it is necessary to deliver information such as version number, vendor, calibration or configuration.
-It is a good practice to verify the official vulnerability log created by the tool vendor. to compare that the weaknesses of the given tool are affecting the use case in the safety-related project
+It is a good practice to verify the official vulnerability log created by the tool vendor. to compare how the weaknesses of the given tool are affecting the use case in the safety-related project

 Tool Impact – is a coefficient to determine if the tool can introduce or fail to detect errors that may affect the safety-related features of the end product.
-If a violation of a safety requirement is not possible ‘TI 1’ should be chosen.
+If a violation of a safety requirement is not possible, ‘TI 1’ should be chosen.
 Otherwise, the tool impact is ‘TI 2’.

 T is divided into three stages.
 Select ‘TD1’ when the tool owner has high confidence that the tool usage is not involved in safety-related activities, either its usage can not affect the product safety.
 The ‘TD2’ is a middle coefficient, it should be taken while the confidence level is not sufficiently high to state that the robustness and reliability of the tool cannot introduce unacceptable risk, even if there could be some protection feature in place.
-The last grade is ‘TD3’, it represents the reverse situation then in the ‘TD1’ case, so should be chosen if the tool has a low level of confidence that its behaviour is proper in any required safety-related situation.
+The last grade is ‘TD3’, it represents the reverse situation then in the ‘TD1’ case, so it should be chosen if the tool has a low level of confidence that its behaviour is proper in any required safety-related situation.

-It is worth remembering that in a lot of cases the choice between specific grades is strongly subjective and very often it is difficult or even impossible to reach an unambiguous answer.
+It is worth remembering that in a lot of cases, the choice between specific grades is strongly subjective and very often, it is difficult or even impossible to reach an unambiguous answer.
 However, the final result is based on specialist knowledge and experience.

 Qualify the tool

 ISO 26262 determines four methods that could be applied during the tool qualification.
-If the overall evaluation result is ‘TCL2’, or ‘TCL3’ the methods are the same, but the recommendation of usage in reference to the ASIL rate is different.
+If the overall evaluation result is ‘TCL2’, or ‘TCL3’, the methods are the same, but the recommendation of usage in reference to the ASIL rate is different.
 The table below lists the possible combinations of the factors.

 The first method on the list is ‘Increased Confidence from Use’.
 The confidence is derived from previous use of the tool under a similar development environment and use cases.
-But in new projects, the toolchain and the tool versions can change, so even the use cases are the same the "Increased Confidence from Use" might be hard to apply.
+But in new projects, the toolchain and the tool versions can change, so even if the use cases are the same, the “Increased Confidence from Use” might be hard to apply.

 ‘Evaluation of the Development Process’ is the method that requires a detailed analysis of the tool development process.
 Sometimes the tool vendor provides such qualification evidence along with the tool.

-The last method ‘Development in accordance with a safety standard’ unfortunately that method is mostly inapplicable.
-The embedded software development environment is mostly PC based, so usually, software tools are not designed to use in accordance with a safety standard.
+The last method, ‘Development in accordance with a safety standard’, unfortunately that method is mostly inapplicable.
+The embedded software development environment is mostly PC-based, so usually, software tools are not designed to use in accordance with a safety standard.